Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 Select **Configure**.
 It can take a few minutes for the configuration process to complete, and you will be moved to the next step.

 > aside negative
 > Watch out!!!
-The created warehouse is created as a **Large** and with a auto timeout of 10 minutes.
+The created warehouse is created as a **Large** and with a auto suspension after 10 minutes.
 So this means, if you set to refresh every hour, the Large warehouse (8 credits/hour) will wake up for a minimum of 10 minutes every hour.
 For this lab, you don't need all the power!
 Go to Admin-> Warehouses -> SERVICENOW_WAREHOUSE -> ... > Edit, and change this to an XSMALL, and the auto timeout to one minute.
 In a real-life use case, a Large warehouse size is often needed.

 > aside positive
 > Absolutely attach a resource monitor to the SERVICENOW_WAREHOUSE.
 Go to Admin->Resource Monitors->+ Resource Monitor, and create a warehouse resource monitor: